TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

   which the coefficients were estimated, and the magnitude of the error term, which describes the spread of data points about the prediction line.

-When fitting a simple linear regression model with a categorical predictor `x`, we saw that the number of coefficients estimated for `x` would depend on how many categories or 'levels' `x` contains.
+When fitting a simple linear regression model with a **categorical predictor** `x`, we saw that the number of coefficients estimated for `x` would depend on how many categories or 'levels' `x` contains.
 In general, the number of coefficients would be the number of categories minus one, plus one coefficient for the intercept.
-For instance, if there were two categories, say 'A' and 'B', we would estimate the intercept `b0` and one group coefficient `b1B` for group 'B'.
-In this case, `b0` is the mean of group 'A' and `b1B` is the difference between the group mean of 'B' and the group represented by the intercept `b0`.
-Then predictions for any observation with group membership 'A' is simply:
-  `y = b0`; while predictions for observations with group membership 'B' will be `y = b0 + b1B`.
-In the case of three groups ('A', 'B' and 'C'), we will end up with an estimate of the intercept `b0`, which represents the mean for the first group ('A', though we can specify which group is represented by the intercept), and two additional coefficients, `b1B` representing the difference in means between group 'A' and group 'B', as well as `b1C`, representing the difference between the mean of group 'C' and the mean of group 'A'.
-  Now prediction for observations belonging to group 'A' are `y = b0`, predictions for group 'B' are `y =  b0 + b1B` and for group 'C', predictions are `y = b0 + b1C`.
+For instance, if there were two categories, say 'A' and 'B', we would estimate the intercept `b0` and one group coefficient `b1`.
+There are many possible ways of specifying the same relationship using two coefficients that result in identical predictions, even though each way results in different values for the coefficients.
+The different ways of encoding the relationship with the coefficients is called the 'contrast' used during the regression (or ANOVA).
+One simple to interpret (though not the default) contrast is the **treatment contrast**.
+In this case, `b0` is the mean of a 'reference' group (say 'A', though we can designate any group), and `b1` is the difference between the mean of group 'B' and the group mean of 'A'.
+Predictions for any observation with group membership 'A' is simply: `y = b0`; while predictions for observations with group membership 'B' will be `y = b0 + b1`.
+In the case of three groups ('A', 'B' and 'C'), we will end up with an estimate of the intercept `b0`, which represents the mean for the first group ('A', though we can specify which group is represented by the intercept), and two additional coefficients, `b1` representing the difference in means between group 'A' and group 'B', as well as `b2`, representing the difference between the mean of group 'C' and the mean of group 'A'.
+Now prediction for observations belonging to group 'A' are `y = b0`, predictions for group 'B' are `y =  b0 + b1` and for group 'C', predictions are `y = b0 + b2`.
+That is, each prediction is a horizontal line with an intercept that depends on the group.

 We are often dealing with response variables whose value depends on more than one explanatory variable.
 For instance, the area of a rectangle depends on not only the height, but also the width.
 We can extend the linear model to multiple explanatory variables, including combinations of continuous and categorical variables.
-It can also include the addition of polynomial terms for explanatory
+It can also include the addition of polynomial terms for explanatory variables.
+We will begin with this latter case:
-  variables:

 ```
 library('caret')